Xilinx/Vitis-Tutorials/README.md

 ### [Vitis Model Composer Tutorials](https://github.com/Xilinx/Vitis_Model_Composer)

 Learn rapid design exploration using Vitis Model Composer.
 Vitis Model Composer provides a library of performance-optimized blocks for design and implementation of DSP algorithms on Xilinx devices.
-The Vitis Model Composer AI Engine, HLS and HDL libraries within the Simulink environment, enable the rapid design exploration of an algorithm and accelerates the path to production.
+The Vitis Model Composer AI Engine, HLS and HDL libraries within the Simulink&trade; environment, enable the rapid design exploration of an algorithm and accelerates the path to production.

 <p align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>